-The Authority is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the contractor constructing the emergency center facility carries commercial insurance protecting the contractor and the Authority.
+The Authority is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the Authority carries commercial insurance.
 Liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
-As of June 30, 2012, the Authority did not have any probable risks of loss.
+As of June 30, 2014, the Authority did not have any probable risks of loss.